 Subchapter B sets out the provisions for access to employment and training activities and support services.
-Section 813.11 sets out board responsibilities regarding access to Food Stamp E&T Activities and Support Services, and §813.12 sets out participant responsibilities.
+Section 813.11 sets out board responsibilities regarding access to E&T Activities and Support Services, and §813.12 sets out participant responsibilities.

 Subchapter C sets out Expenditure of Funds.
-Section 813.21 states who is to be served, §813.22 states what funds are designated for able-bodied adults without dependents (ABAWDs).
+Section 813.22 states what funds are designated for able-bodied adults without dependents (ABAWDs).

 Subchapter D sets out the Allowable Activities.
-Section 813.31 sets out the allowable activities for ABAWDs, and §813.32 sets out the activities for all Food Stamp E&T mandatory work registrants.
+Section 813.31 sets out the allowable activities for ABAWDs, and §813.32 sets out the activities for all E&T mandatory work registrants.

 Subchapter E sets out the Support Services for Participants.
-Section 813.41 is the general provision on support services, §813.42 discusses Child Care services, and §813.43 discusses the transportation assistance.
+Section 813.41 is the general provision on support services.

 Subchapter F sets out Complaints and Appeals.
-Section 813.51 addresses appeals of decisions made on food stamp applications and benefits, §813.52 addresses appeals of Food Stamp E&T activities and services decisions, and §813.53 addresses discrimination complaints.
+Section 813.51 addresses appeals of decisions made on food stamp applications and benefits, §813.52 addresses appeals of E&T activities and services decisions, and §813.53 addresses discrimination complaints.

-Statutory Background: The Food Stamp Act of 1977 requires non-exempt adults at least 16 years of age but less than 60 years of age, referred to the Texas Workforce Commission by the Texas Department of Human Services, to register for work and take part in Food Stamp E&T activities and support services.
+Statutory Background: The Food Stamp Act of 1977 requires non-exempt adults at least 16 but less than 60 years of age, referred by the Texas Department of Human Services, to register for work and take part in E&T activities and support services.
 Failure to comply with these requirements may result in disqualification from the receipt of Food Stamp benefits.
-The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 requires able-bodied food stamp recipients at least 18 years of age but less than 50 years of age with no dependent children (ABAWDs) to work or participate in specific activities in order to receive Food Stamp benefits.
+The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 requires able-bodied food stamp recipients at least 18 but less than 50 years of age with no dependent children (ABAWDs) to work or participate in specific activities in order to receive Food Stamp benefits.
 Failure of ABAWDs to comply with these federal requirements will limit their assistance to three out of thirty-six (36) months.

-Food Stamp E&T activities and support services are funded with 100% federal grant funds (100% funds) as well as 50% federal and 50% state funds (50/50 funds).
+E&T activities and support services are funded with 100% federal grant funds (100% funds) as well as 50% federal and 50% state funds (50/50 funds).
 Regarding the 100% funds, the Balanced Budget Act of 1997 authorized additional funds for ABAWDs and mandated that states utilize at least eighty percent (80%) of the 100% funds for qualifying work activities for ABAWDs.
-The remaining twenty percent (20%) of the 100% funds may be used to provide work activities specified in the Texas Food Stamp E&T State Plan, approved by the U.S. Department of Agriculture, for all mandatory work registrants.
+The remaining twenty percent (20%) of the 100% funds may be used to provide work activities specified in the Texas State Plan, approved by the U.S. Department of Agriculture, for all mandatory work registrants.
 The remaining twenty percent (20%) of funds are not subject to the restrictions placed upon the eighty percent (80%) of the federal funds.
-The 50/50 funds may be used for Food Stamp E&T activities in addition to support services such as Child Care, transportation, and other expenses to assist participants in Food Stamp E&T activities with becoming self sufficient.
+The 50/50 funds may be used for E&T activities in addition to support services such as child care, transportation, and other expenses to assist participants in E&T activities with becoming self sufficient.

 Purpose: The purpose of the rule changes related to Food Stamp E&T activities and support services is to facilitate the maintenance and continuous improvement of the One-Stop Service Delivery Network as established in Texas Government Code, Chapter 2308, and Texas Labor Code, Chapters 301 and 302.
-The proposed rules provide the Boards with flexibility to more fully integrate Food Stamp E&T into the One-Stop Service Delivery Network.
+The proposed rules provide the Boards with more flexibility to more fully integrate Food Stamp E&T into the One-Stop Service Delivery Network.
 As part of the network, the goals of Food Stamp E&T activities and support services are consistent with and reflective of the Workforce Investment Act (WIA) one-stop principles and the principles of Texas' vision.
 The WIA principles are: streamlining services, empowering individuals, universal access, increased accountability, a strong role for Boards and the private sector, and state and local flexibility.
 The four principles of Texas' vision are: limited and efficient state government, local control, personal responsibility, and support for strong families.